 Increase Contrast: Increase contrast on the screen by reducing the transparency of background elements on movies and TV show pages, menu tabs, and more.
 You can also use a high-contrast cursor to better delineate the focused content.
 See Increase Apple TV app screen contrast.

 Reduce Motion: Turn on this setting to visually simplify some screen actions—such as screen animations.
 See Reduce screen motion in the Apple TV app.

-Not all of these features are available on all smart TVs or streaming devices.
-See your smart TV or streaming device user guide for more information.
+Not all of these features are available on all smart TVs, streaming devices, or gaming consoles.
+See your device’s user guide for more information.